Since 2011, MSF has focussed on improving children’s access to treatment for tuberculosis (TB) in Tajikistan.

 In 2016, the promising new drugs bedaquiline and delamanid were used for the first time in the country.
 To date, 26 patients are now on a treatment regimen containing bedaquiline and nine on delamanid.
 These drugs are for patients with complicated cases of DR-TB who previously had no treatment options left.
 The medications don’t have the same extreme side effects as the older treatments, including hearing loss, and early results from their use are so far showing promising results.

-For TB patients: having access to new drugs with less side effects, and shorter treatment periods, is not only providing better medical outcomes, it’s bringing hope to people who previously had none.
+For TB patients: having access to new drugs with fewer side effects, and shorter treatment periods, is not only providing better medical outcomes, it’s bringing hope to people who previously had none.